 - 1. This Review has its roots in the establishment in 2010 by the Planning and Resources Committee of working groups on organisational and financial efficiency, of which a key recommendation was for a review of IT infrastructure and support.
 This recommendation was subsequently accepted by both the PRC and the Council. - 2.
 The appointment of this Review Committee (hereafter "the panel") was announced by a Notice of the Council in June 2011 (Reporter 2010-11 p901) together with an invitation for any member of the University to submit comments.
 The formal Terms of Reference are at Annex 1. - 3.
 The panel received evidence from many parties across the University, including written submissions from 32 institutions and individuals and further contributions made via an on-line forum.
 The Committee has taken oral evidence in a number of sessions during the academic year 2011-12.
-A full list of those who contributed is set out in Annexes 2 and 3. - 4.
-The panel would like to thank those who submitted written evidence, and those who gave up their time to meet us to discuss their submissions or other views.
+A full list of those who contributed is set out in Annex 2. - 4.
+By the agreement of the Council and the General Board, the panel's report was published for consultation during the Michaelmas Term 2012, (Reporter 2012-13 p57) and was the subject of a Discussion, and two open meetings.
+Over thirty written responses were received (a list of those who responded at the consultation phase is at Annex 3).
+The panel has submitted a short report on the consultation to the Council and the General Board; this is a revised version of the original report, reflecting the changes made as a result of the consultation, and sets out all the recommendations in one document. - 5.
+The panel would like to thank those who submitted written evidence, and those who attended meetings.
 Considerable time and effort was spent by many people, for which the panel is most grateful.